wp-plugins/wp-latest-posts/readme.txt

 == Changelog ==
 = 3.3.0 : =
+* Generate a PHP code in order to insert a news bloc in page template file = 3.3.0 : =
 * New default theme
 = 3.2.0 : =
+* Add new portfolio theme
-* Generate a PHP code in order to insert a news bloc in page template file = 3.1.4 : =
+= 3.1.4 : =
 * Fix notice PHP message
 = 3.1.3 : =